Notes from the Kölner R meeting, 26 February 201617th time. This time, we were in for a special treatment, with two talks by psychologists!

-But, there was nothing to fear, we were in save hands, and for the first time we met at the new Microsoft office in Cologne.
+But, there was nothing to fear, we were in safe hands, and for the first time, we met at the new Microsoft office in Cologne.

 |Lecture room at Microsoft, Cologne|

 First up was Meik Michalke from the University of Düsseldorf presenting the RKWard project.
 RKWard is a graphical user interface and integrated development environment for statistical analysis with R. RKWard is a fully featured and extendable environment for R, available on all platforms.
 Furthermore, as Meik demonstrated, it is very straightforward to build new plugins for RKWard.
 These plugins can extend the user interface, which is great if you build tools for people who are less familiar with R, but perhaps more with SPSS.
 Meik is one of the developers of RKWard and he uses it to run an analysis, develop packages and to teach statistics.

 Next up was Paul-Christian Bürkner from the University of Münster, presenting an overview of his

 brmspackage.
 The name is short for Bayesian regression models with Stan.
 Although the package is still less than one-year-old, it is already quite mature, allowing the user to specify regression models in the usual R formula syntax.

 brmstakes those formula calls, writes out the Stan code, compiles and runs the model, and it also provides methods to plot and predict